Pain free or not, visual migraine hallucinations can be scary.

-Approximately 20% of us get these attacks that are accompanied by visual dysfunction causing symptoms.
-These are sometimes called a migraine aura.
-The aura has visual symptoms and typically appears about 15-20 minutes prior to the onset of the headache.
-However, from personal experience, I know that there are times when it could be up to an hour before or more.
+Approximately 20-30% of us get these attacks (migraine with aura) that are accompanied by visual dysfunction causing symptoms.
+These can be part of a migraine aura, but they don't have to lead to the pain phase of a migraine.
+The aura has visual symptoms and typically appears about 15-20 minutes prior to the onset of the headache pain phase (the third phase of migraine).

 Distorted migraine vision does not start in the eyes.
 It originates in the brain causing visual symptoms because the visual cortex is effected.
 This is the part of our brain that is responsible for sight.